keystonejs/keystone/docs/api/create-list.md

 ### `plugins`

 An array of functions that modify config values.
 Plugin functions receive a config object and can modify or extend this.
-They should return a valid list config.
+They should return a valid list config. starting Keystone version 10.0.0, plugins receives second parameter with `{ listKey, keystone}`.
+Where listKey is the name of list and keystone instance.

+> This keystone instance is not fully functional when plugins are initialised.
+Features like `executeQuery` is ready only after `keystone.connect` is run.
+You can use keystone instance from within hooks and access control methods.

 ```javascript
 const setupUserList = ({ fields, ...config }) => {